Anushka-codergirl/c-programming-blog/content/blog/Introduction/index.md

 description: "Introduction to C Programming"
 ---

-This is my second post on my new C Programming blog!
+Hello World!
+This is my first post on my new C Programming blog!
 How exciting!

 ## C Programming Language